-- In the first six months of the 2023/24 financial year, 370 individual clients received Job Start Payment.
-In total, 5,030 individual clients had at least one payment issued since the launch of 17 August 2020 [Table 9]. - In this section, a client refers to a person who has applied for the benefit and had a payment issued.
+- In the 2024/25 financial year to date, 385 individual clients received Job Start Payment.
+In total, 5,760 individual clients had at least one payment issued since the launch of 17 August 2020 [Table 9]. - In this section, a client refers to a person who has applied for the benefit and had a payment issued.
 A client may be included in multiple financial years if they have successfully applied and received payment for different applications.
 See Data Quality section for more detail.